-The goal of the B.A. programme is to impart to the students the knowledge of two Finno-Ugrian languages as well as linguistic, cultural and cultural historical competences connected with the linguistic context.
+The goal of the B.A. programme is to impart to the students the knowledge of Finnish and Hungarian as well as linguistic, cultural and cultural historical competences connected with the linguistic context.
 The Finno-Ugrian sphere, which is defined by the primary languages Estonian, Finnish, and Hungarian, has been deeply interconnected throughout its history; the examination of the close historical and cultural ties with the German-speaking regions is one of the main foci.

 The subject in Göttingen: research focus

-The subject Finno-Ugrian Studies in Göttingen is characterised by fact that the three major Finno-Ugrian languages and the cultures of their respective speakers are taught with equal priority, due to separate teaching units.
+The subject Finno-Ugrian Studies in Göttingen is characterised by fact that two of the major Finno-Ugrian languages and the cultures of their respective speakers are taught with equal priority (Finnish and Hungarian), due to separate teaching units.

-The research foci are on the history of science, language contact, and the specific history of the Finno-Ugrians as a whole, with special attention to the Estonian region and the languages of the Wolga and Kama regions.
+The research foci are on the history of science, language contact, and the specific history of the Finno-Ugrians as a whole.

 Language skills to be attained during the programme

-During the B.A. programme, active and passive knowledge of two languages of the student's choice (Estonian/Finnish/Hungarian) is acquired.
+During the B.A. programme, active and passive knowledge of two languages (Finnish/Hungarian) is acquired.
 The acquisition of knowledge of the Russian language, as recommended within the frame of the key qualifications, will be highly advantageous.